Self-Taught vs. Bass Lessons: Honest Trade-offs

 • You have hit a plateau and cannot figure out why.

-• You have a specific goal with a deadline — a wedding gig in six months, stepping into a jazz ensemble, auditioning for something, learning to read for studio work.
+• You have a specific goal with a deadline, maybe a wedding gig in six months, stepping into a jazz ensemble, auditioning for something, or learning to read for studio work.

 • You can feel a technique issue but cannot name it.
 Something hurts, or something in your playing feels wrong, and you cannot see it from the inside.